View from the upper deck at T-Mobile Park

 OAKLAND COLISEUM

-Known to most fans and players as the Coliseum, the home of the Oakland Athletics is yearly ranked as one of the worst stadiums in the league.
-Some diehard A’s fans may disagree with this as they like the charm of the coliseum as it is unlike any other stadium in baseball.
-The facility is
+Known to most fans and players as the Coliseum, the home of the Oakland Athletics was ranked as one of the worst stadiums in the league.
+Some diehard A’s fans may disagree with this as they loved the charm of the coliseum as it was unlike any other stadium in baseball.
+It was the only

 Continue Reading →